mondo-project/mondo-hawk/org.hawk.ifc/lib/README.txt

-This folder should be filled in with the following .jar files from BIMserver 1.4.0:
+This folder should be filled in with the following .jar files from BIMserver 1.4.0.
+Some of them are in the bimserver-1.4.0-*.jar file, and some of them are in the bimserver-lib-1.4.0-*.zip file:

 antlr-2.7.7.jar
 antlr-3.1.1.jar